 Kalvskinnet, on the southern fringe of Trondheim's downtown, is home to the university's NTNU University Museum, as well as the Gunnerus Library, Norway's oldest scientific library.
 The library focuses on archaeology, botany, and zoology, but contains other natural science-related books.
 SiT has a Tapir bookstore and a cafeteria here as well.

 Down on the waterfront you'll find NTNU's own Sealab, or more formally, the NTNU Centre of Fisheries and Aquaculture, a shared research facility right in downtown Trondheim.
 Four of NTNU's seven faculties have research programmes here.
-SINTEF's Institutes of Fisheries and Aquaculture, Materials and Chemistry and Marine Environmental Technology also have representatives here too.
+SINTEF's Institutes of Fisheries and Aquaculture and Materials and Chemistry also have representatives here too.

 Olavskvartalet features Trondheim's own concert hall, Olavshallen, where the Trondheim Symphony Orchestra regularly performs, and where NTNU's Department of Music has its music performance studies and music technology programmes.
 The Trondheim Academy of Fine Art is located across the Nidelva River from Olavshallen, in a fine building that also houses the academy's gallery.